Denise Kielholtz

-Denise Kielholtz (born 30 March 1989) is a Dutch female Muay Thai kickboxer and mixed martial artist, based in Amsterdam, Netherlands.
-She has competed professionally since 2004 and is the current Bellator Kickboxing Women's Flyweight Champion.
+Denise Kielholtz (born 30 March 1989) is a Dutch professional mixed martial artist and Muay Thai kickboxer, who competes in the women's Flyweight division of the Professional Fighters League (PFL).
+As of 21 April 2026, she is #6 in the PFL women's flyweight rankings.

 Mixed martial arts career

-Kielholtz made her professional MMA debut at Torarica Summer Fights 1 in October, 2015.
+Kielholtz made her professional MMA debut at Torarica Summer Fights 1 in October 2015.
 She lost the fight via submission.